montehurd/mediawiki-quickstart/README.md

 Gerrit patch numbers ( like `1146994` above ) are repo-specific, so it's safe to assume your patches will only be found / applied to intended repos

-This approach is used because Quickstart's component installer also installs the dependencies of given components - ie you could do something like this, where `refs/changes/94/1234567/6` is a Mediawiki core patch, and `refs/changes/54/9876543/2` is a Elastica patch ( which gets installed implicitly when you install AdvancedSearch ):
+This approach is used because Quickstart's component installer also installs the dependencies of given components - ie you could do something like this, where `refs/changes/94/1234567/6` is a MediaWiki core patch, and `refs/changes/54/9876543/2` is a Elastica patch ( which gets installed implicitly when you install AdvancedSearch ):

 ```bash
 GERRIT_PATCHES="refs/changes/94/1234567/6 refs/changes/54/9876543/2 ./install extensions/AdvancedSearch